Pyomo/pyomo/examples/pyomo/tutorials/README.txt

   pyomo.txt	A quick summary of the use of the 'pyomo' executable.

-The examples with a ".py" suffix can be executed using the coopr virtualized python executable, found in coopr/bin.
+The examples with a ".py" suffix can be executed using the pyomo virtualized python executable, found in pyomo/bin.